Nothing is as enjoyable as gathering around a recently cleared dining table and having a fun game of Balderdash or Monopoly with friends and family.

 - FaceTime – has great quality and can be started with just a chat message turned into a video call to your participants.
 However, only four people can be displayed at one time and everyone must have an Apple device to participate.

 - Skype – and oldie but a goodie.
-Up to 50 people can chat.
+Up to 24 people can video call at the same time.

 Find a game for virtual game night